8. Arithmetic and Logic.

 The field of Switching theory emerged before World War II, largely motivated by the use of complex systems of electromechanical relays in telephone exchanges.
 This field applies Boolean logic to practical engineering problems, and with the development of electronic calculators and then computers, switching theorists quickly moved into the center of certain aspects of computer design.

-Electrical engineers have a long tradition of using graphical notations to do their design work, and by the late 1960's, a standard graphical notation emerged for Boolean logic that is well suited to the problem of describing the Boolean logic used in computer design or more generally, in switching circuits.
+Electrical engineers have a long tradition of using graphical notations to do their design work, and by the late 1960's, MIL-STD-806, promulgated by the US Air Force, came to be widely accepted as the standard graphical notation for Boolean logic.
+This is well suited to the problem of describing the Boolean logic used in computer design and more generally in switching circuits.
 The basic elements of this notation are given below.
 In this notation, inputs are shown on the left and outputs are shown on the right.
-Lines connecting components are used to show the flow of data from outputs to inputs.
+A schematic diagram shows the interconnection of inputs and outputs as lines between the symbols for the individual gates; these are frequently referred to as wires, even if the actual hardware involves conductive traces on silicon or on a printed circuit board.

 |inputs||the output c|